Make Your Diet Healthier All Year Round

 1. Eat what’s in season

 What’s your favorite food?
 Do you know why it became your favorite?

 One of the reasons is because it stimulated your palate.
 Have you noticed that a lot of diet meals are bland?
 Yes?
 This is why it’s hard to stick to a diet plan because you want something delicious and you are served something tasteless.

 Seasonal food is better in many ways.
-But when you opt for seasonal food, you’ll find that these tastes better.
-Aside from that, these foods pack more nutrients, has more flavor, fresher and not to mention, cheaper.
+But when you opt for seasonal food, you’ll find that these taste better.
+Aside from that, these foods pack more nutrients, has more flavor, fresher, and not to mention, are cheaper.